 The Company operates predominantly in the EEA and therefore has a limited exposure to foreign exchange risk from its underwriting activities.
 The Company endeavours to mitigate this risk by maintaining a match of assets and liabilities in their respective currencies.
-The Company made a strategic decision to hold U.S. Dollar denominated fixed income securities in its investment portfolio which increases its currency risk exposure.
+SIIE is subject to CSFD/EU taxonomy disclosure and reporting.